eyalz800/zpp_bits/README.md

 Serializing Non-Aggregates
 --------------------------
-For most non-aggregate types, enabling serialization is a one liner.
+For most non-aggregate types (or aggregate types with array members), enabling serialization is a one liner.
 Here is an example of a non-aggregate `person` class:
 ```cpp
 struct person